 The current tough economic situation has forced many to do up budgets to reduce their expenses.
 There are various reasons why you need a budget:

 1. It helps you remain focused

-By drawing up a budget, you figure out your long-term goals and work towards them.
+By drawing up a budget you are creating budget planner, you figure out your long-term goals and work towards them.
 If your initial goal was to buy a house, you can save enough with a budget which will eventually make your dream a reality.

 2. It stops you from overspending

 Many people shop with credit cards.
 Unfortunately, many of them overuse their credit cards without even realizing it.
 Credit cards have the tendency to motivate consumers to shop more than what they really need.
 With time,the consumer falls deeper into debt.
 By creating a budget and sticking to it you know exactly what you need to spend on and how much you need to put aside.

 3. A budget keeps you prepared for emergencies

 It is not uncommon to wake up to surprises some better than others.
 These surprises also have the tendency to pop up when you are already going through financially hard times.
 You may be expected to meet medical bills due to abrupt sickness or injury or unexpected funeral expenses.
 These are some of the expenses that are unforeseen yet need to be met urgently.
 A budget can save you from this financial turmoil.
 Your budget should include an emergency fund for unforeseen circumstances.
 Everyone needs a realistic emergency fund.
 You do not have to build it up in one day – just start small and build it up slowly.